A graph-informed regret metric for optimal distributed control: Main results

-However, the objective in~\eqref{eq:SLP_problem} is an $\mathcal{L}_1$ norm, which represents the maximum value in time over all outputs of a system.
+For instance, the $\H2$ norm is row- and column-separable: { } However, the objective in~\eqref{eq:SLP_problem} is an $\mathcal{L}_1$ norm, which represents the maximum value in time over all outputs of a system.
 This norm couples all variables and prevents direct decomposition as in~\eqref{eq:definition_row_separable_cost_function}, causing our case to fall outside the standard framework of~\cite{anderson2019system}.
 Nevertheless, under structural assumptions on the regulated output matrices, problem~\eqref{eq:final_spreg_min_prog_as_LP} can still be solved in a distributed manner.